-Social influence and the phenomenon of influence-driven propagations in social networks have received tremendous attention in the last years.
+Social influence and the phenomenon of influence-driven propagations in social networks have received tremendous attention in the last years, fueled by a variety of applications, such as viral marketing [8,23], personalized recommendations [26], feed ranking [12], and the analysis of Twitter [29,1] just to name a few.
 One of the key computational problems in this area is the identification of a set of influential users, which are more likely to produce large influence-driven cascades: these are the users that should be "targeted" by a viral marketing campaign.
-This problem has received a good deal of attention by the data mining research community in the last decade [1], but quite surprisingly, the characteristics of the item being the subject of the viral marketing campaign has been left out of the picture.
+This problem has received a good deal of attention by the data mining research community in the last decade [4], but quite surprisingly, the characteristics of the item being the subject of the viral marketing campaign has been left out of the picture.

-Kempe et al. [2] formalize the influence maximization problem for a generic item: for a given budget k, find k"seed" nodes in the network, such that by activating them we can maximize the expected number of nodes that eventually get activated, according to a chosen propagation model, that governs how influence diffuses or propagates through the network.
-Kempe et al. [2] mainly focus on two propagation models - the Independent Cascade (IC) and the Linear Threshold (LT) models.
-Following this seminal work, a substantial research effort has been dedicated to develop algorithms for influence maximization under these two propagation models (see Sec.
-II).
+Kempe et al. [13] formalize the influence maximization problem for a generic item: for a given budget k, find k "seed" nodes in the network, such that by activating them we can maximize the expected number of nodes that eventually get activated, according to a chosen propagation model, that governs how influence diffuses or propagates through the network.
+Kempe et al. [13] mainly focus on two propagation models - the Independent Cascade (IC) and the Linear Threshold (LT) models.
+Following this seminal work, a substantial research effort has been dedicated to develop algorithms for influence maximization under these two propagation models (see Section 2).
 However, these propagation models suffer various limitations when it comes to model real-world cascades: e.g., the discrete treatment of time and the very large number of parameters.
 The latter is a serious issue both for efficiency and scalability, but more importantly, for the risk of overfitting.

 In this paper we start from the observations that (i) users have different interests, (ii) items have different characteristics and (iii) similar items are likely to interest the same users.
-Thus we take a topic-modeling perspective to jointly learn items characteristics, users' interests and social influence, resulting in new propagation models that experimentally are proven to be more accurate in describing real-world cascades.
-More in details our contributions are as follows:
+Following these observations, we take a topicmodeling perspective to jointly learn items characteristics, users' interests and social influence.
+This results in new propagation models that experimentally are proven to be more accurate in describing real-world cascades.

+More in details the contributions of this article are as follows: